crossplane/crossplane/design/design-doc-smaller-providers.md

 There would be quite a lot of work required to Crossplane core, and some to providers to implement this feature.
 The core work would be subject to the typical alpha, beta, GA release cycle.
-Assuming we could design and implement this in time for Crossplane v1.13 (due in July) this means we wouldn’t be able to recommend folks run the feature in production until at least Crossplane v1.14 (due in October).

 ### Lazy-load CRDs